• Skip to main content

 Lynn Woll

-Austin, TX and Tacoma, WA
+Bend, OR and Tacoma, WA

 Here’s more about me:

-I don’t really plan out projects in advance, which is probably why I have so many UFOs!
+I don’t plan out most of my projects in advance, which is probably why I have so many UFOs!
 I will have an idea in my head, sometimes it is just an idea I act on, and sometimes the ideas will grow over years — especially some of my art quilts.
 I think about art quilt ideas for a long time, gather materials around the idea and then when I sit down to actually put it together, they go fairly quickly (except for all of the beading and handwork I like to do).

 Thanks to some awesome mentors and friends, I now make almost all of my own clothes — they fit better than store bought, and I can get what I want.
 Some are pretty boring, because I like to show off great necklaces that I’ve bought or made.